LadyBoonami/neo-ed/doc/posix_incompatibilities.md

 `neo-ed` does not support the options specified by POSIX.
 Prompt and output are handled differently in `neo-ed`, see below.

-## Stdin

-`neo-ed` does not support reading from an input that is not a terminal.
-For noninteractive text editing, other, better tools, such as `sed`, `awk`, and the original `ed` exist.
-This decision allows `neo-ed` to use the powerful `readline` library, which supports cursor movement, command history, and many more features.

 ## Environment Variables

 `neo-ed` currently does not have internationalization support, and therefore